5 times beauty brands were accused of greenwashing and the lessons we can learn

 What we can learn from Bondi Sands:

-• Make sure your terms are clearly defined, and that these definitions are easily accessible to shoppers.
+• Vague and ambiguous claims are often a sign of greenwashing companies.
+Make sure your terms are clearly defined, and that these definitions are easily accessible to shoppers.

 • Use third-party certifications where possible: relevant certifications here include ‘Protect Land & Sea’ and Biorius’ ‘Reef Friendly’ label.